 First, listen to the story by clicking .
 1. Use the and tools to create your own microbe!
 2. Tap the to write its name.
-3. Tap the to write a paragraph describing your microbe.
+3. Tap the to complete the sentences to describe your microbe.
 What does it have?
 What does it look like?
 4. Tap to tell me about your microbe!
 5. Tap when you are finished, or tap to save for later.
 Family Why: This book has been nominated for the 2021 Patricia Gallagher Picture Book Award, an annual award given to the book with the most votes from students across Oregon.
 Our class will read all 5 nominated books and each student will vote for their favorite book.